This Penguin Was Dumped By His Girlfriend And Is Now In Love With An Anime Cutout

 The penguin and the cutout's relationship was formalized this weekend, when Grape took a picture with Ikuko Chikuta, the voice actress for Hululu.

 The love story has inspired people around the world.
-People have created fan art of the unlikely couple, even imagining situations where they could be together IRL.
+Some have created fan art of the unlikely couple, even imagining situations where they could be together IRL.

-Truly, the love story of the year.
+Truly the love story of the year.

 This post was translated from Japanese.